Cloudmappr/atlas/index.md

     </td>
     <td>

-- **Strategy teams** can quickly generate, iterate, assess, and compare business plan and proposal assets.
+- **Strategy teams** can collaborate to quickly generate, iterate, assess, and compare business plan and proposal assets.

 - **Analysts** can construct reports across structures for comparative and historical analysis.

 - **Generative AI Consumers** can structure GenAI output for human curation, research, and annotation

-- **Instructors** can distribute syllabus and other assets, and gather assets from learners, who can leverage it for structured notetaking aligning to a syllabus or learning plan, or independent learning
+- **Instructors** can distribute syllabus and other assets, and gather assets from **learners**, who can leverage it for structured notetaking aligning to a syllabus or learning plan, or independent learning

 - **Content Managers** can construct multiple views and hierarchies of content to provide persona-aligned navigation experiences